 Students study in the impressive facilities of the Mycenaean Foundation at Mycenae and reside at Nafplion (http://acamycenae.org/photo-gallery), one of the most beautiful and culture-rich European cities, ideal location for shopping, entertainment, and cultural immersion.
 Our innovative educational model aims at communicating knowledge, while developing critical and original thinking, through an interdisciplinary, cross-cultural, engaging, experimental, experiential, effective, adaptive-learning-based and praxis-oriented approach.
 The NOSTOS summer program aims to become a unique educational and cultural immersion gateway for high school students of the Greek diaspora from all over the world to the land of myth, history and natural beauty, a return to the homeland of their own parents and grandparents.

 The NOSTOS program is scheduled to commence in July 2021, in the year that marks 200 years since the Greek Revolution for Independence

-The Melathron Center has organized and hosted thematic short-term summer study abroad programs tailored for other institutions (Dickinson College, Pennsylvania Academy of the Fine Arts), and is currently designing a new study abroad programs in Greece: “HERMES: Global Studies in Ancient & Modern Diplomacy” for the Institute of World Politics (TBA).
+The Melathron Center has organized and hosted thematic short-term summer study abroad programs tailored for other institutions (Dickinson College, Pennsylvania Academy of the Fine Arts), and is currently designing a new graduate study abroad program in Greece: “HERMES: Global Studies in Ancient & Modern Diplomacy” for the Institute of World Politics (July 2021).